 Construction labor jobs are plentiful, and skilled laborers are in demand.
-But you'll need a compelling cover letter, and the cover letter examples below can help you to create one.
-Just click on any of the cover letter examples below before starting on your own cover letter.
+But you’ll need a resume, and the resume examples below can help you to create one.
+Just click on any of the resume examples below, and use them to create a resume to fit your situation.
 Choose from multiple templates and designs, and give yourself the best chance of getting a construction labor job faster.

 Resume Tips for Construction Labor

 FindingÃ‚Â jobs as a construction laborÃ‚Â takes a combination of utilizing job-seeking advice and maintaining a positive outlook.
 The following tips can help you land your next position in the current job market.

 1. Keep in touch with your closest, most trusted friends and family for support.
 Share your concerns with them about your job search.
 Keep up your good health, eat right, sleep well and continue participating in your favorite activities.

 2. Be proactive.
 Besides searching on job boards and websites and posting updates on social media, interact with people both online and in person.
 For example, post comments and replies on forums and discussions.

 3. If you need clarification on your career goals, take assessment tests to help uncover your career interests, values and skills.
 Do some research on your possible career options at your local library and conduct informational interviews to learn more about possible companies and jobs as a construction labor.